Revised and Approved:

 The annual meeting of the Department shall be held in the month of April and shall be known as the Department Appomattox Day Encampment.
 Within 60 (Sixty) days after the Encampment, the Department Secretary, with the approval of the Department Commander, will publish the minutes of the Encampment and disseminate a copy to each Camp Commander.
 Special meetings of the Department may be called following the rules set forth in the Constitution & Regulations of the order.

-Section 2: Each Camp shall regulate its dues, fees for revenues, provided that the minimum dues shall be sufficient to cover the per capita tax on each member of the Camp.
+Section 3: Each Camp shall regulate its dues, fees for revenues, provided that the minimum dues shall be sufficient to cover the Department and National per capita tax on each member of the Camp.

 Past Commander’s Badge